 “A review of the notebook revealed written statements by Mr. Laundrie claiming responsibility for Ms. Petito’s death,” read the FBI’s statement.

-Petito Family Lawsuit
+The Petito Family Files a Lawsuit Against the Laundries

 In court documents obtained by In Touch, Gabby’s parents, Joe and Nichole, filed a civil lawsuit against Christopher and Roberta on March 10, 2022, for over $100,000 in damages from pain and suffering.
 They allege that the couple knew of Gabby’s murder and helped Brian try to escape.